Arthur Schopenhauer: Early life

 In 1797, Arthur was sent to Le Havre to live with the family of his father's business associate, Grégoire de Blésimaire.
 He seemed to enjoy his two-year stay there, learning to speak French and fostering a life-long friendship with Jean Anthime Grégoire de Blésimaire.
 As early as 1799, Arthur started playing the flute.

-In 1803, he accompanied his parents on a European tour of Holland, Britain, France, Switzerland, Austria and Prussia.
+In 1803 he accompanied his parents on a European tour of Holland, Britain, France, Switzerland, Austria and Prussia.
 Viewed as primarily a pleasure tour, Heinrich used the opportunity to visit some of his business associates abroad.

-Heinrich offered Arthur a choice: he could stay at home and start preparations for university, or he could travel with them and continue his merchant education.
+Heinrich presented Arthur with a choice: he could either stay at home to begin preparations for university or travel with them to further his merchant education.
 Arthur chose to travel with them.
 He deeply regretted his choice later because the merchant training was very tedious.
-He spent twelve weeks of the tour attending school in Wimbledon, where he was disillusioned by strict and intellectually shallow Anglican religiosity.
+He spent twelve weeks of the tour attending school in Wimbledon, London, where he was confused by strict and intellectual Anglicans, whom he described as shallow.
 He continued to sharply criticize Anglican religiosity later in life despite his general Anglophilia.
 He was also under pressure from his father, who became very critical of his educational results.

-In 1805, Heinrich drowned in a canal near their home in Hamburg.
+In 1805 Heinrich drowned in a canal near their home in Hamburg.
 Although it was possible that his death was accidental, his wife and son believed that it was suicide.
-He was prone to anxiety and depression; each becoming more pronounced later in his life.
-Heinrich had become so fussy, even his wife started to doubt his mental health.
+He was prone to anxiety and depression, each becoming more pronounced later in his life.
+Heinrich had become so fussy that even his wife started to doubt his mental health.
 "There was, in the father's life, some dark and vague source of fear which later made him hurl himself to his death from the attic of his house in Hamburg."